 You will emerge from your government major grounded in international relations, American politics, comparative politics and political theory.
+If your interest is global, you may major in world politics.
 You will get a front-line perspective on U.S. government if you are accepted into Hamilton’s program in Washington, D.C., where you will work in a Congressional or executive office.

 Hamilton graduates who concentrated in government are pursuing careers in a variety of fields, including: